ngonthier/ngonthier.github.io/_publications/2020-11-Analysis-ICPR2020.md

 ![Optimized Image for the fine-tuned model and the pretrained one.](https://ngonthier.github.io/images/featured_ICPR2020.png)

-Recommended citation: Gonthier, N. (2020).
+Recommended citation: Gonthier, N., Gousseau Y. and Ladjal S. (2020).
 "An analysis of the transfer learning of convolutional neural networks for artistic images" <i>Workshop on Fine Art Pattern Extraction and Recognition, ICPR</i>.